microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-put-content.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Provide the contents of a new file or update the contents of an existing file in a single API call.
-This method only supports files up to 250 0MB in size.
+This method only supports files up to 250 MB in size.

 To upload large files, see [Upload large files with an upload session](driveitem-createuploadsession.md).